 The Marsh Tacky Horse of South Carolina

-The Marsh Tacky is a unique strain of Colonial Spanish Horse found only in South Carolina and is one of the most endangered horse breeds in the world.
+The Marsh Tacky is a unique strain/breed of Colonial Spanish Horse found only in South Carolina and is one of the most endangered horse breeds in the world.
 They once roamed freely by the hundreds through the South Carolina Sea Islands and Lowcountry but their numbers neared extinction as tractors, trucks, and development took the place of horsepower.
-Today, there are around 400 Marsh Tackies left.
+Today, there are just over 400 Marsh Tackies left.
 In 2007, the Carolina Marsh Tacky Association was formed to preserve the breed and share its history.
 Horse owners and enthusiasts are diligently working to save the breed from extinction.
 DNA tests have been performed on the remaining horses and a breed registry has been developed by the Livestock Conservancy.
 In honor of its long history in the state, the Marsh Tacky was named the South Carolina State Heritage Horse in 2010.
 See Video

 The presence of Spanish Colonial horses in America dates back to the 1500s when Spanish explorers brought them to our shores.
 The Spanish colonies failed but their horses braved the harsh conditions and lived on.
 They lived by their wits and survived on marsh grass and forage.
 Other Spanish horses made their way to South Carolina through trade routes.
 In the 1600s English explorers saw Cherokee and Chickasaw Indians riding fine, Spanish horses.